accolver/agents/command/commit.md

 Recent commits for context: !`git log --oneline -5 2>&1`

-If there are no staged changes, ask the user what files they want to commit.
+If there are no staged changes, try to determine the relevant files from the previous conversation.
+If that's not possible, ask the user what files they want to commit.

 Otherwise:

-1. Review the staged changes.
+1. Review the new/staged changes.
 Identify only the relevant changes that were recently discussed
 2. Ensure no sensitive data or secrets are about to be committed
 3. Summarize what was changed and why